TheP2WKing/oedldoedl-gear/README.md

 [![name](https://img.shields.io/static/v1?message=%20mantained%20yes&logo=github&style=for-the-badge&labelColor=green&color=1e1e1e&logoColor=black&label)](https://github.com/TheP2WKing/oedldoedl-gear)

 # Oedldoedl Gear
-A Mod made for TheP2WKings Oedldoedl Projects!
+The Gear Module of a mod series called "Oedldoedl" </br>
 Made with ❤️

-## Overview
+## About
-This is the gear subpart of my own Mod series called "Oedldoedl".
-My Modpack projects often include a lot of mods and customization of recipes and features.
-There are many items and ideas i wanted to have in this projects but not currently available.
-So i stated to create a set of mods to integrate my ideas into different other popular Mods.
-The sub Mods are separated intro different themes, so that the installation is modular and wanted parts can be installed easily.
+An addon or module or whatever you want to call it for all oedldoedl mods.
+This mod adds many different tools, armor and equipment.
+Originally intended to be used with mods like CraftTweaker or KubeJS to add recipes, but the mod itself adds its own basic recipes.
+Recipes can be disabled and some items easily configured via a config file.

+My own modpack projects often contain a bunch of mods and offer customization of recipes and other features.
+There were so many different things that I thought would be useful or just plain funny that didn't exist.
+Since many mods don't offer these things or haven't been updated over time, I decide to combine some previous ideas and mix them with my own new ones.
+There are different sub-modules that focus on different parts of the game and follow a specific theme, so the installation can be modular by only installing the parts you want.
+Note that some mods require multiple modules or other mods to work properly.